Use your left and right arrow keys to navigate | Or click the section titles in the navigation menu |

 The processing code was bootstrapped using ChatGPT, see chat here.

 The source code for this presentation can be found here.
-The code for this presentation itself was also bootstrapped using ChatGPT, see chat here.

 My wife and I moved from San Francisco to Highlands Ranch in 2021.
 We moved here for the beautiful nature, low crime, friendly people, great schools, political diversity, and housing affordability relative to San Francisco.